TrinUkWoLoz/Ubuntu_Terminal_Monitor/README.md

 Accept install of 'monitor' command to allow simple running of program

 ####Donations
-(for this hungry broke hippo) welcome at:
+More programs in progress.
+Please donate to this hungry broke hippo:

 18t1qnVmnNhCPrC5u2c72HSHGdYHwdsrjd